-Across from Mackinac Island on the mainland, Colonial Michilimackinac in Mackinaw City is a living time capsule: the clock is turned back to the 1770′s when the British controlled the Great Lakes.
-At this preserved colonial fort, kids can try on a redcoat, watch soldiers fire their muskets and a canon, and even enlist in the British army.
+Across from Mackinac Island on the mainland, Colonial Michilimackinac in Mackinaw City is a living time capsule: the clock is turned back to the 1770’s when the British controlled the Great Lakes.
+At this preserved colonial fort, kids can try on a redcoat, watch soldiers fire their muskets and a cannon, and even enlist in the British army.
 Proof that history was really made here?
-Colonial Michilimackinac is the site of the nation’s longest running archeological dig.
+Colonial Michilimackinac is the site of the nation’s longest-running archaeological dig.
 It’s a must-see for adults and children during any Northern Michigan vacation to Mackinac Island and the Straits of Mackinac.

 Don’t be alarmed at the blue smoke wafting out over Lake Michigan as you pull up to the Colonial Michilimackinac Visitors Center on Huron Street in Mackinaw City.
 It’s just the wispy remains of a massive, booming, 18th-century cannon firing over the water—one of many demonstrations reenacting the way life was more than 200 years ago at this fur trade village turned military outpost.